viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ---

 Viam provides an example [modular resource](extend/modular-resources) written in C++ that extends the [ML model](/services/ml/) service to run any TensorFlow Lite model.
+The example includes an inference client program as well, which generates audio samples and uses the modular resource to classify the audio samples based on a pre-trained model.

+This example is intended to demonstrate the design, implementation, and usage of a custom module to serve as a guide to help you write your own.
+This code is for instructional purposes only, and is not intended for production use.

-The example files can be found in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):
+You can find the example files in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):

 - [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - an example module which provides a `MLModelService` modular resource capable of running any TensorFlow Lite model.
-- [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example inference client which generates audio samples and invokes the `example_mlmodelservice_tflite` module to classify those samples using the `yamnet/classification` TensorFlow Lite model.
+- [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example inference client which generates audio samples and invokes the `example_mlmodelservice_tflite` module to classify those samples using the [`yamnet/classification` TensorFlow Lite model](https://tfhub.dev/google/lite-model/yamnet/classification/tflite/1).

 This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, configuring your robot and installing `viam-server`, and generating results with the example inference client program.